CLS 460 Teaching Internship: Surge Mentors

-The purpose of the CLS Seminar Surge Mentor (CLS 460: Teaching Internship is to provide you with an exciting and challenging opportunity to guide new students as they expand their intellectual interests, learn about various resources on campus, improve their critical thinking skills, and enjoy conversation in a community of learners.
+The purpose of the CLS Seminar Surge Mentor (CLS 460: Teaching Internship) is to provide mentors with an exciting and challenging opportunity to guide them as they expand their intellectual interests, learn about various resources on campus, improve their critical thinking skills, and enjoy conversation in a community of learners.
 Your role is to work with the assigned instructor to help CLS 101 students grasp and connect to readings, understand campus and community resources available to them, and discuss, analyze, present on, and write about the course texts.
-These texts cover a wide range of topics from philosophy to brain science, and a wide range of genres from poetry to scholarly articles.
+These texts cover a wide range of topics such as philosophy, injustices, morality, and humanity, and incorporate a plethora of genres from poetry to scholarly articles and research.
 The main course themes are knowledge, identity, and community.

-You will help new students engage in dialogue that involves a variety of perspectives across many disciplinary topics; you are the facilitator for involving new students in university life and in college level learning through reading, thinking and dialogue.
+You are the facilitator for involving new students in university life and in college level learning through reading, thinking, and dialogue.
 You alongside the instructor will help challenge students to think and communicate in a small group setting while developing critical listening skills and honing their writing abilities.
 Books and course materials will be provided to CLS 460 mentors free of charge for the semester.
 Please know as well that CLS 460 is one of the electives that counts towards an MSU Leadership Fellows Certificate.

-- Develop daily conversation questions that are thoughtful and related to the text
+- Help develop discussion questions that are thoughtful and related to the text

-- Initiate conversation that is exciting, intellectual, and text-related
+- Initiate conversation that is exciting, intellectual, and textual

-- Guide conversation toward intellectual, diverse and constructive questions and topics
+- Guide conversation toward scholarly, diverse, and constructive questions and topics

 - Enforce standards of critical thinking and presentation of textual and other evidence in the classroom